-17 This means the admissions authority for the school.
+18 This means the admissions authority for the school.
 Some functions may be delegated to a committee or to officers within the LA.

-- 1. it must first decide on the age group the child should be admitted to - 2. it then decides whether a place can be offered in that age group.
+2. it then decides whether a place can be offered in that age group.

 It can be difficult to reach a decision about the appropriate age group for a child more than a year in advance of admission as it will not be easy to assess how the child will develop in that time.
 Therefore, it will be helpful for parents to provide as much information on the child as possible, particularly with any relevant professional social or medical evidence.